jamesdcheney0/terraform-challenge/README.md

     1. 2 minimum, 6 maximum hosts
     1. t2.micro
 1. 1 application load balancer (ALB) that listens on TCP port 80 (HTTP) and forwards traffic to the ASG in subnets sub3 and sub4
-1. Security groups should be used to allow necessary traffic
+1. Security groups should be used to allow necessary traffic - these are going to be interesting.
+They will need to have outputs, that root main.tf will have to import with the module. thing and be passed into the different modules that they'll see as variables.
+Maybe save this to last
 1. 1 S3 bucket with two folders and the following lifecycle policies
     1. “Images” folder - move objects older than 90 days to glacier
     1. “Logs” folder - delete objects older than 90 days